nimius/typo3-websms/README.md

 This extension provides a simple interface to interact with the [websms](https://developer.websms.com/web-api/) gateway.

-Unter the hood, guzzle is used for calling the REST API through cUrl.
+Unter the hood, [guzzle](https://github.com/guzzle/guzzle) is used for calling the REST API through cUrl.

-If your TYPO3 CMS version is lower than 8.1, raw guzzle is used without respecting any TYPO3-specific settings.
-If you're over 8.1, guzzle is already part of the core and integrates environment settings.
+If your TYPO3 CMS version is lower than 8.1, guzzle is used directly without respecting any TYPO3-specific settings.
+If you're over 8.1, guzzle is already [part of the core](https://docs.typo3.org/typo3cms/CoreApiReference/ApiOverview/Http/Index.html) and integrates environment settings.

 ## Example usage
+This is an example service class that you may implement for delivering messages to the websms gateway.

 ```php
 <?php